Contractor insurance for building and trade contractors

 How much does contractor insurance cost?

 This depends on the nature and size of your contractor business, the level of risk involved and any claims history you might have.
+The cost of public liability insurance varies based on several factors:

 Type of cover